Reading: Applied Part 2. Specification Defect Diagnostics

 qwen -p "Read @specs/appointment-latency-fixed.yaml and @validation.md.

-what remains unverified, what facts require scripts." \
+what remains unverified, which facts require scripts." \

 --approval-mode plan \